 Students will be able to demonstrate an ability to undertake further training and develop new skills within a structured and managed environment, and the qualities and transferable skills necessary for employment requiring the exercise of personal responsibility.
 In particular to: Reflective Practice and Professional Development action Planning Observations and assessment of children Writing and presenting information for different audiences, and in different styles An ability to work with others Using ICT appropriately in a range of contexts and reflecting upon the placement.
 Engagement with outside agencies and employers Experiential learning embedded in lectures, workshops and activities.
-Secondary/Supplementar y: Coursework of all types Links between theory and practice PDP LO1, 2, 3, 4, 7 LO6, LO3 LO5 LO7 PDP file Case studies Formative reflections Academic poster presentation NORD1112 NORD1121 NORD1117 NORD1122 NORD1119 All modules An explanation for embedding Employmen Many of the key transferable skills are also pra form of employment and are specifically aimed progress to developing practice as pedagogue actical and employment skills.
-How d at key components of many jobs vever, the example of the second term of term ples chosen here xpected to funct e are skills which are trans ion as Early Years Profess ferable to any Practical Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary:Lectures & seminars A1 A2 LO2 LO3 PDP and reflective logs NORD11 12
+Secondary/Supplementar y: Coursework of all types Links between theory and practice PDP LO1, 2, 3, 4, 7 LO6, LO3 PDP file Case studies Formative reflections Academic poster presentation NORD1112 NORD1121 NORD1117 NORD11122 NORD1119 All modules An explanation for embedding Employmer Many of the key transferable skills are also pr form of employment and are specifically aime progress to developing practice as pedagogue actical and employment skills.
+However, d at key components of many jobs.
+Stud the examples chosen here ents are expected to functi e are skills which are tran ion as Early Years Profes sferable to any Practical Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies Education Studies